 A young woman’s pursuit of proclaiming her existence

-“This is a dream come true for me,” said Nesma as she patiently stood in line.
-“I need this ID card to be able to find a decent job and fulfill my responsibilities as a mother and wife.
+“This is a dream come true for me,” she says, “I need this ID card to be able to find a decent job and fulfill my responsibilities as a mother and a wife.
 But most importantly, I need it to prove my existence as a woman.”

-The “Citizenship Initiative” is a project that UN Women implements in partnership with UNDP, the Ministry of State for Administrative Development (MSAD) and the Social Fund for Development (SFD), in collaboration with the Civil Status Organization (CSO) in the Ministry of Interior (MOI).
+Launched in 2011, the initiative is part of a larger project to strengthen the democratic process in Egypt, and is implemented by UN Women in partnership with UNDP, the Ministry of State for Administrative Development (MSAD) and the Social Fund for Development (SFD), in collaboration with the Civil Status Organization (CSO) in the Ministry of Interior (MOI).

-The ID card allows women to vote and seek membership in political parties.
-It gives them access to government services including public hospitals, literacy programs and banking services.
-It also enables them to have valid marriage contracts that preserve their marital rights and to move freely around in the country.
-In short, it empowers them to participate in public life, to be full citizens with rights and responsibilities.
+The card allows women to vote and seek membership in political parties.
+It gives them access to governmental services including public hospitals, literacy programs and banking services.
+It also enables them to have valid marriage contracts that preserve their marital rights and to move freely around the country.
+In short, it empowers them to participate in public life and to be full citizens with rights and responsibilities.

 “My story is not unique.
-None of my women neighbors had IDs,” said Nesma story.
-“After I got mine exemplifies I explained to them the benefits the Citizenship Initiative, and encouraged them to get their own IDs.
-Not only are Nesma and her female neighbors now more aware of the benefits of an ID and their rights as full citizens.
-Now they all exist as proud women in every sense of the word.
+None of my women neighbors have IDs,” Nesma added.
+“After I got mine, I explained to them the benefits of the Citizenship Initiative, and encouraged them to get their own IDs.”

 - 08 Jul 2014:Japan and UNDP Egypt: Partnering for Youth Employment and Democracy Promotion